omise/omise-php/README.md

 `omise-php` is a library designed specifically to connect with Omise API written in PHP.

-Please pop onto our [community forum](https://forum.omise.co) or contact [support@omise.co](mailto:support@omise.co) if you have any question regarding this library and the functionality it provides.

 ## Requirements

 * PHP v5.4 and above.